Maine Capitol Police: 2020 presidential election aftermath

-In January 2021, Capitol Police chief Russel Gauvin apologised for a series of social media posts he posted "deriding mask mandates, questioning the results of the presidential election and supporting a police officer who called for violence against Black Lives Matter protesters".
+In January 2021, MCP chief Russel Gauvin apologised for a series of social media posts he posted "deriding mask mandates, questioning the results of the presidential election and supporting a police officer who called for violence against Black Lives Matter protesters".
 Governor Janet Mills and Public Safety Commissioner Michael Sauschuck said they were "troubled and concerned" by the posts, and placed Gauvin under investigation.
 On 20 January, Gauvin was temporarily replaced by Lt.
 Robert Elliot following a letter from over 70 members of the Legislature expressing concern about his leadership.

+2025 chief's arrest and resignation

+In 2025, the MCP's then-chief, Matthew Clancy, a former Massachusetts police officer, was arrested after an "altercation" in a Maine bar.
+In October 2025, Clancy resigned his post.
+The agency's lieutenant assumed the post of acting-chief.

+2025-2026 possible amalgamation with the Maine State Police

+In 2025, the Bangor Daily News reported that the Maine State Police would absorb the duties the MCP gradually, replacing MCP officers with state troopers as MCP officers retire or otherwise leave the MCP.
+The Daily News also reported that the Maine State Police would assume management of MCP indefinitely.

+In 2026 bill LD 2165 was proposed to the Maine Legislature; passage would have amalgamated the MCP into the Maine State Police.
+The bill was defeated in March 2026; the MCP will remain under the Maine State Police's control and supervision but will not be merged into it.

 Duties

-The Capitol Police are established by Title 25, s2908 of the Maine Revised Statutes.
+The MCP are established by Title 25, s2908 of the Maine Revised Statutes.
 They are responsible for policing the State House and other State buildings within the Capitol Area campus, operating a metal detector and x-ray machine at the entrance to the State House.
 They also police the buildings on the opposite side of the Kennebec River, the "East Side Campus" (until 2004 the Augusta Mental Health Institute), with an office at Riverview Psychiatric Center.
 Non-sworn watchpersons are responsible for providing security at around 50 state-owned facilities in Augusta and Hallowell outside normal business hours.

 During the financial year 2019-20, the Capitol Police logged 47,262 events, incidents or activities, of which 77 turned into criminal investigations, including assault, trespass and theft.
 191 traffic summonses/warnings were issued and 492 parking tickets, in addition to investigating 8 traffic collisions.
 The Police issued 56 permits for activities around the State House, in Capitol Park, or elsewhere in the Capitol Area.